Open Cab Simulator for Rail Operator Training

-The FAAC open cab rail simulator is a self-contained fully interactive simulator designed to train and assesses train operators.
+The FAAC LR-1000 open cab rail simulator is a self-contained fully interactive simulator designed to train and assesses train operators.
+With its field-of-view capability using 4K UHD monitors, realistic dash controls and compact equipment footprint the LR-1000 is a testament to the innovative solution FAAC provides to the transit industry.

 - 4K Visual Displays